isomerpages/moe-kentridgesec/_about-krss/Departments/Craft & Technology.md

 **Upper Secondary Thematic Coursework**
 Thematic coursework emphasises the development of critical thinking skills such as analysis, planning, interpretation and evaluation.
 Given a set theme, upper secondary students are able to see their paper ideas turn into actual prototypes.

-**Designrete Ideation Workshops**
+**Baking Workshops**
-Upper secondary students hone their inventive thinking skills and develop effective communication through this programme.
+NFS Upper secondary students will be equipped with knowledge and gain hands-on practice of techniques in preparation of puff pastries.

 **Learning Journeys to Red Dot Museum, Bakery and Arts Resource Library**
 An out-of-classroom learning experience is created for students where they will see the connection between aesthetics and real-life applications.